danielsularea/lily.work/blog/_posts/2015-07-03-local-development-setup-in-osx-yosemite.md

 title:  Local Development Setup in OS X Yosemite
 ---

-I purchased a new Macbook and found myself in the very tasking process of setting everything back the way it used to be so I've decided to document what I do for a general setup for future purposes and anyone else who may be in the same situation.
+I purchased a new Macbook and found myself in the very tasking process of setting everything back the way it used to be so I've decided to document what I do for a general setup.

 ## Hidden Files
 First let's reveal all the hidden files to make things easier to find.
 In Terminal, enter `sudo nano ~/.bash_profile`.
 Then, paste these two lines into the file: